Initialization data disk (Linux)

 rpm -qa | grep e2fsprogs

-The ext4 file system enables the lazy init function by default.
-When this function is enabled, the instance will initiate a thread to continuously initialize the metadata of the ext4 file system, thus delaying metadata initialization.
-Therefore, in the near future after the data disk is formatted, the IOPS performance of the cloud disk will be affected, and the IOPS performance test data will be significantly lower.
+ext4 File system is on by default lazy init Function.
+When this function is enabled, the instance will initiate a thread to initialize continuously ext4 File system metadata, Thus delaying metadata initialization.
+Therefore, in the near future after the data disk is formatted IOPS Performance will be affected, IOPS The performance test data will be significantly lower.

-If you need to test the performance of the data disk immediately after formatting, run the following command to turn off the lazy_init function when formatting the file system.
+If you need to test the performance of the data disk immediately after formatting, run the following command to close it when formatting the file system lazy_init Function.

 sudo mke2fs -O 64bit,has_journal,extents,huge_file,flex_bg,uninit_bg,dir_nlink,extra_isize -E lazy_itable_init=0,lazy_journal_init=0 /dev/vdb1